flutter/website/src/get-started/fwe/local-caching.md

 Unfortunately, the action of verifying the freshness of a cache often takes as much time to complete as fully loading the data in question.
-This means that most apps tend to only benefit from caching data if they trust the data to be fresh without runtime verification.
+This means that most apps tend to only benefit from caching data if they trust the data to be fresh at runtime without verification.

 To deal with this, most caching systems include a time limit on any individual piece of cached data.
 After this time limit